aswathy1807/City-bus-route/README.md

 # Single Linked List Bus Route Implementation

-## Overview
-Implement a singly linked list to represent a city bus route, where each node corresponds to a bus stop in the order the bus visits them.
-The list should support operations such as adding new stops to the route, removing stops, and traversing the stops sequentially as the bus moves along its route.

 ## Problem Statement
 A city bus travels along a fixed route, visiting multiple stops in a specific order.
 We need to model this route using a singly linked list where:
 - Each node represents a bus stop